Skip to main content

 The window where a personalised storybook lands hardest.
 New-mum gifts are the strongest application of Tier 3 because the moment is new.
 A book starring her and the baby, even if the baby is six months old, is a keepsake she’ll re-read in five years.
 Sibling page: our personalised baby gifts in Australia guide covers the new-mum scenario in more depth.

-The classic AU mum.
+The classic AU mum who insists she doesn’t want anything.
 The gift here is one that’s consumable (good food, a meal out, a planned activity) plus something small and personal.
 A custom hamper with a hand-written card is enough.
 A photo book of the year if you want to add weight.
 Avoid Tier 1 keep-forever objects entirely.

 Buying for both sides of the family this year?
 Our sibling guide covers the same gradient for dads: personalised Father’s Day gifts in Australia.
 Same logic, different cutoff dates.